And I know it’s a really polarizing time in history, the nation is divided, and we’re all really feeling anxious about the stakes of this moment.

 That’s everyone: me, you, your rude uncle, your uninformed coworker, your irrational neighbor, and the news broadcasters who make their living being snarky, opinionated hacks.

 It’s fucking SAD, man.
 We all know it.
 We all look around at the people we elected, and we’re all really disappointed.
 Because the system is broken.
 And even the officials we like—the public servants who are truly doing the good work on behalf of their constituents—are trapped by a system that leaves them impotent.

 I know listening sounds too simple and idealistic to work, but in the end, this retributional bullshit hurts everyone.
 So We the People just need to do a better job communicating what we believe and value—which hopefully includes “a government that serves its constituents first”—through our dinner conversation and our votes.

 Because I’m not going to sit here and nosh cucumber sandwiches as the great American experiment falls to crumbs.
 This is it, folks.
 The time is now.

 Democracy requires an educated, informed, and engaged electorate.
 That means you might have to have some awkward conversations with your friends, family, and neighbors.
 It means you and I might have to have a heart-to-heart where you call me a nanny liberal and explain why you don’t want the government to prohibit you from drinking a Big Gulp.

 Because if we normal-ass folk don’t talk about politics, then these nefarious power-hungry idiots have free reign to make all the bad choices they want.
 And then they take office for decades, re-draw the districting lines to consolidate power, and leave us to rot.

 If we don’t talk about politics—if we only ever have light conversations about puppies or Kardashian vacations or the local sports team—the entire system fails.
 We all lose.

-I’m voting for the candidate who paid his taxes, because I believe not paying your taxes is one of the most unpatriotic things you can do.
+I believe not paying your taxes is one of the most unpatriotic things you can do.

 What’s important to you?